-After many years of shooting and printing, comparing and criticizing my own work, reading tons of published material, participating in industry events and studying the composition and light of master photographers and painters, I got to the point where I can see my subjects just by walking around and pre-visualize my camera output.
+After many years of shooting and printing, comparing and criticizing my own work, reading tons of published material, participating in industry events and studying the composition and light of master photographers and painters, I got to the point where I can see my subjects just by walking around and pre-visualizing my camera output.
 Before taking the camera to my eye, I have already made all the main decisions on what to shoot and how to do it.

 I am an engineer (who reads manuals from cover to cover including the 430 pages of the D3s') and setting up my cameras so that they do what I want is not a big deal.

 I like to photograph hand-held and use a tripod only when it's indispensable (after years of running up and down the Green and White Mountains of Vermont and New Hampshire with a 30lb Manfrotto monster).

 I strongly appreciate the portability of mirrorless camera systems and, at the same time, the competence and image quality of large and heavy full frame gear.